PeanutFIsh/PC-9000/README.md

 # PC-9000 : A Computer Simulator made by PeanutFish

+# /!\ Development Stopped /!\
+The development of PC-9000 is stopped until the release of MiniRPG Engine BETA-1

 PC-9000 is a old computer simulator fully coded in Batch and VBScript also called 90's Computer Simulator.

 News